Who we are

 Steve Chadwick QSO

-Steve is a former Member of Parliament for Rotorua and until recently, the Mayor of Rotorua.
-As Mayor of Rotorua Lakes Council, Steve was a strong influence on Rotorua Lakes Council’s new way of doing business through the Rotorua 2030 Vision.
+Steve was a Member of Parliament from 1999 to 2011 and Mayor of Rotorua from 2013 to 2022.
+Steve was a strong influence on Rotorua Lakes Council’s new way of doing business through the Rotorua 2030 Vision.

 Jacqui Walshe